 - Avoid statements that could create confusion about the fact that our loans are closed-end, installment loans.
 These include statements that suggest that Affirm financing is akin to a leasing arrangement or ongoing/revolving credit, like a line of credit or credit card.

-- Avoid statements that could suggest a "no strings attached" relationship when the customer would become contractually obligated to repay a loan, which may have an impact on his or credit.
+- Avoid statements that could suggest a "no strings attached" relationship when the customer would become contractually obligated to repay a loan, which may have an impact on their credit.

-- If specific credit terms are stated (e.g., 0% down), the merchant must offer those terms to consumers.
+- If specific credit terms are stated (e.g., 0% down), you must offer those terms to customers.

 - Promotional language must clearly and accurately convey material limitations or conditions on the terms or availability of products and services.
 These conditions may include promotional features, expiration dates, prerequisites for obtaining particular products or services, or conditions for canceling services.